What Is ISPM (Identity Security Posture Management)?

 An ISPM tool scans your environment and flags common (but dangerous) risks:

-• Dormant accounts: Old accounts for former employees that were never disabled.
+• Dormant accounts: Old accounts for former employees who were never disabled.

 • Risky misconfigurations: Settings like "MFA is not required for admins."